 The Sony/Disney Debacle

-Back when the second Avengers sequel was on the horizon, Disney negotiated a deal with Sony to allow Spider-Man to stand alongside Iron Man and Captain America.
-A process that the Russo Brothers described as hell on earth.
-Tobey Maguire and Andrew Garfield might’ve pulled in similar box-office numbers, but everyone and their mother would’ve signed their soul to Satan to see Peter Parker join the ever growing superhero family.
+Near the release of “Avengers: Infinity War”, Disney negotiated a deal with Sony to allow Spider-Man to stand alongside Iron Man and Captain America.
+A process the Russo Brothers described as hell on earth.
+Tobey Maguire and Andrew Garfield might’ve pulled in similar box-office numbers, but everyone and their mother would’ve signed their soul to Satan to see Peter Parker join the ever-growing superhero family.
 Sony allowed their piggy bank to join the MCU on the grounds that they get the profits from his solo films.
-Disney agreed, but couldn’t help itself when it came to renewing their contract.
+Disney agreed but couldn’t help themselves when it came to renewing their contract.
 Around the release of Spider-Man: Far From Home, the higher ups demanded 50 percent of the profits from an IP they didn’t own.
-Naturally Sony wasn’t happy with these new conditions and without common ground, Spider-Man was set to exit the Marvel Cinematic Universe.
-Cue the divorce papers.
+Naturally, Sony wasn’t happy with these new conditions and without common ground, Spider-Man nearly exited the MCU.

 Fans were reduced to children watching their parents bicker as the news developed.
 And filmmakers were disappointed that all the hard work in acquiring the character would go to waste.
 Spider-Man has some of the most memorable moments in both Infinity War and Endgame, including an improvised scene near the end of the former that massacred everyone’s heartstrings.
 Far From Home meanwhile went out of its way to re-cast J.K.
 Simmons as J. Jonah Jameson.
 And to only NOW have him exit would be more catastrophic than the last two reboots because there’s been so much development in an ever expanding world on top of yet another cliffhanger.
 Even if Disney was responsible for the creativity, asking for half the profits on something they don’t own is a poor move.
 True, Sony has a history of screwing up a good thing, but at the end of the day they still own the character.
 Which reveals the true colors of 2018’s Venom as a back-up plan.
 Should Disney forget their place again, Sony will be able to incorporate the web slinger in their own cinematic universe.
 And that won’t be the only turd in the wind.